 WordPress allows you to create a variety of different types of websites, depending on your choice.

 It can host blog sites, forum sites, eCommerce shops, business pages, membership sites, event pages, learning management systems, digital portfolios and so much more.

 Whatever type of website you need to create, WordPress has the availability to make that happen.

-You don’t need to know coding.
+You don’t need to know how to code.

 This is a big one!
-Many website creation programs require the user to be well versed in coding to create their site.
+Many website creation programs require the user to be well-versed in coding to create their site.

-In the case of WordPress, however, you don’t need to understand how to code – although it can help if you want to customize your website outside of the available themes, widgets and plugins that exist.
+In the case of WordPress, however, you don’t need to understand how to code – although it can help if you want to customize your website outside of the available themes, widgets, and plugins that exist.